salavala/CosmosDBForMultitenantApplications/README.md

 ## Cosmos DB Introduction

-Azure Cosmos DB is a fully managed NoSQL database for modern app development.
+Azure Cosmos DB is a fully managed NoSQL database for modern multitenant application development.
 You can build applications fast with open source APIs, multiple SDKs, schemaless data and no-ETL analytics over operational data.
 Single-digit millisecond response times, and instant scalability, guarantee speed at any scale.
 Guarantee business continuity, 99.999% availability and enterprise-grade security for every application.
 End-to-end database management, with serverless and automatic scaling matching your application and TCO needs.

 Supports multiple database APIs including native API for NoSQL, API for Mongo DB, Apache Cassandra, Apache Gremlin and Table.

 By using partitions with Azure Cosmos DB containers, you can create containers that are shared across multiple tenants.
 With large containers, Azure Cosmos DB spreads your tenants across multiple physical nodes to acheive a high degree of scale.

 ## Business Scenario
-ISV company called Smart Booking Inc has built an on-line reservation application called "EasyReserveApp" and deployed to Car Rental and Hotel business industries.
+Fictitious ISV company called ""Smart Booking Inc"" has built an on-line reservation application called "EasyReserveApp" and deployed to Car Rental and Hotel business industries.

 It currently has the following clients:

 Car Rental Industry:

 	1) Value Rentals with offices in Denver, Grand Canyon & Rapid City.

 	2) Luxury Rentals with offices in Miami Beach & Daytona Beach.

 	3) Spendless Rentals with offices in New York, San Francisco, Orlando.

 Hotel Industry:

 	1) GoodFellas Hotels with offices in Atlanta, New York, San Francisco, Orlando, Los Angeles.

 	2) Hiking Hotels in Denver, Grand Canyon & Rapid City.

 	3) Casino Hotels in Los Vegas & Reno.

-FamilyFun Hotels with offices in Disney World & Disney Land.
+	4) FamilyFun Hotels with offices in Disney World & Disney Land.

 Let us see how Azure Cosmos DB can be designed to support these small, medium and large customers.